BalticSeabird/echoedge/README.md

 These instructions are based on Raspberry Pi 5 (4GB RAM) as edge device.
 It is possible that the setup and the installation process could differ when using other edge devices.

 ### Code and environment
+Start by checking your current environment.
+It should be possible to run with other Python-versions and other operating systems.
+Please note that the latest version of Echopype is only compatible with `Python>=3.9`.

 Clone this git repo and create a virtual environment in Python.
 ```Shell
 git clone https://github.com/aidotsejoakim/echoedge
 cd echoedge